kieranjwhite/calendar_mirror/README.md

 # Calendar Mirror #

-Calendar Mirror is a Rust application that displays the contents of a user's Google calendar on a PaPiRus ePaper display on a Raspberry Pi.
+Calendar Mirror is a Rust application that displays events from a user's Google calendar on a PaPiRus ePaper display on a Raspberry Pi.

 ## Hardware ##